serp-spider/documentation/docs/search-engine/google.md

 ### Url from a string

-It's possible to parse an an existing google url string to an url object
+It's also possible to parse an an existing google url string to an url object

 ```php
     use Serps\SearchEngine\Google\GoogleUrl;